 These trips are not strenuous expeditions or survival scenarios designed to test your physical and mental limits.
 They are a retreat from the hustle and bustle of today’s modern world, giving you the space you need to reconnect with who you are and what this life is about.
 There is plenty of time for relaxing around camp, learning local and natural history, traditional bushcraft skills, hiking, exploring, swimming, yoga, meditation, photography…you name it.

 Crawford Notch Camping and Tramping – Harts Location, NH – Crawford Notch is the steep and narrow gorge of the Saco River in the White Mountains of New Hampshire.
 It was first discovered in 1771 by a hunter who was tracking a moose.
-Although it was a well used Native American trail, there were no settlements inside … Continue reading Crawford Notch Camping and Tramping
+It was a well used Native American trail but it is said there … Continue reading Crawford Notch Camping and Tramping

 Nothing beats hanging out around a roaring fire on a beautiful New England day.
 We keep the coffee, tea and hot chocolate flowing as we talk about, demonstrate and practice traditional camp cooking skills used throughout the region.
-Brunch, dinner & dessert cooking demonstration – Dutch Oven, cast iron as well as other camp cooking techniques “Bushcraft” skills … Continue reading Traditional Camp Cooking Workshop
+Brunch, bread & dessert baking demonstration – Dutch Oven, cast iron as well as other camp cooking techniques Basic bushcraft … Continue reading Traditional Camp Cooking Workshop